DecLearn/declearn/docs/devs-guide/tests.md

 # Unit tests and code analysis

 Unit tests, as well as more-involved functional ones, are implemented under the `test/` folder of the declearn gitlab repository.
-Functional tests are isolated in the `test/functional/` subfolder to enable one to easily exclude them in order to run unit tests only.
+Integration tests are isolated in the `test/functional/` subfolder to enable one to easily exclude them in order to run unit tests only.